Anbe Vaa (2005 film): Plot

-In Chennai, Karthik (Thendral) is a carefree art college student who spends his time drinking and enjoying time with his friends and his talkative uncle Nandha (Vivek).
-Karthik is the son of a rich heiress (Rekha).
+In Chennai, Karthik is a carefree art college student who spends his time drinking and enjoying time with his friends and his talkative uncle Nandha.
+Karthik is the son of a rich heiress.
 After finishing his studies, his mother urges him to marry someone or work in their company, but Karthik leaves his home and takes Nandha with him.
 Unable to find a place to stay, they return home.
 Karthik, who wants to avoid the responsibility of a job, accepts for an arranged marriage.
-In Madurai, Priya (Sridevika) has finished her studies and returns to her native village.
+In Madurai, Priya has finished her studies and returns to her native village.
 She also accepts for an arranged marriage to escape from her dead-end life in a small village.
 Karthik and his family come to the village to see the potential bride Priya.
 Karthik and Priya fall in love at first sight, accept to get married, and they marry with the blessings of their families.
 After the marriage, Nandha tells Priya that Karthik is heavily dependent on him and stubborn and asks her to take care of him from now on.
 Whereas Priya's family takes promises from Nandha to not make her cry or else they would teach him a lesson.

 Karthik and Priya move in a flat in Chennai.
 The young couple decides to have enough space and privacy in their relationship, but Karthik's mother urges Priya to be more intrusive towards Karthik.
 Priya, being a disciplined person, is bothered by Karthik's carelessness.
 In one week, a dispute arises between the two as they find that they are not compatible.
 They split up, and Priya returns to her village.